 Continued economic prosperity in Mackenzie County requires growing our communities in a strategic and efficient manner.
-This includes a shared vision between stakeholders outlining the types of new communities desired, how existing communities can continue to grow, as well as support for the continued investment of infrastructure and amenities to create a high quality of life.
+This includes a shared vision between stakeholders outlining the types of new communities desired, how existing communities grow, as well as support for the continued investment in infrastructure and amenities to create a high quality of life.
 Attractive communities attract new residents and new jobs to the area.
 The following general policies ensure the County achieves this shared vision.